kangjunseo/near-by-news/README.md

  - Install MYSQL and import the dump file "dump.sql"
  - Install node.js and NPM
  - Edit the User and Password in /conf/db_info.js to your username and password of your database accounts
- - Open the terminal in this folder and type "npm install"
+ - Open the terminal in this folder and type `npm install`
- - Then, type "npm start" to start the node.js server
+ - Then, type `npm start` to start the node.js server